chikamichi/jumoku/README.md

 ## Synopsis

-Jumoku provides you with tree structures and related tools to perform manipulation and computation the easy way.
-Trees are a subset of graphs, which are used in a whole slew of computer science and mathematical problems: network modelization, datasets storage, scientific computation, load balancing, games and AI designs, … Trees are frequently used to mimic hierarchal structures such as filesystems, or modelize decisionnal patterns, for instance.
+Jumoku provides you with tree structures and related tools to perform manipulation and computation, the easy way.
+Trees are frequently used to mimic hierarchal structures such as filesystems, or modelize decisionnal patterns, for instance.

 Jumoku is built upon [Plexus](http://github.com/chikamichi/plexus "Plexus on Github"), a ruby-powered Graph Theory library, and aims at being a fully-fledged, pithy solution for tree-like structures managment.
 See below for additionnal information about graphs, trees, arborescences, why they're different and how to make good use of them.

 ## A few words about *trees*

 A Tree is a graph subject to three basic constraints: nodes are all connected, they must not form any loop, and the branches binding nodes have no preferential direction.
-A tree is not compelled to have a root node and leaves as you may think *prima facie*.
+Trees are an important subset of graphs used in a whole slew of computer science and mathematical problems: network modelization, datasets storage, scientific computation, load balancing, games, AI designs, etc. They however are not limited to directed patterns: a tree is not compelled to have a "root" node, nor to have "leaves" as you may think *prima facie*.
 Trees with such features are called arborescences and Jumoku has support for them, too.

 Jumoku (*currently under early development stage*) provides you with the following structures:

-* RawTree: a tree-graph with only basic features
+* RawUndirectedTree: a pure tree-graph with only basic features
+* RawDirectedTree: a tree that's an arborescence, that is, a tree with a flow from its root to its leaf nodes
-* **Tree**: a tree-graph with extended features built upon RawTree.
-That's what you'd want to use as a basic tree structure
+* **Tree**: a tree-graph with extended features built upon RawUndirectedTree.
+That's what you'd want to use as a fully-fledged tree structure
+* **Arborescence**: an arbo-graph with extended features built upon RawDirectedTree.
+That's what you'd want to use as a fully-fledged arborescence structure
 * AVLTree (*not yet*)
 * RedBlackTree (*not yet*)
-* **Arborescence** (*not yet*): the structure everybody thinks of when asked about "trees", with a root, internal nodes and leaves

 You can also extend those structures with hybrid behaviors (not Graph Theory compliant but may be useful):

 * Directed (*not yet*): relax the *undirected* constraint
 * Loopy (*not yet*): relax the *acyclic* constraint
 * Atomic (*not yet*): relax the *connected* constraint

+There are also strategies one may mixin:

+* EdgeLabeling::Simple for a simple edge labeling scheme (increasing integer indexes), providing edges and nodes sorting facilities

 ## Basic usage